anabaei/Javascript/Kubernetes.md

  * K8s doesn't interact directly with containers.
 It uses high-level entities refered to as objects like (replicaset, deployment, service, ingresss)
  * Ip addresses for each pod can be expose to external endpoints.

+ ### Deployment
+ * Once you create a cluster and specifed how many replica of pods you need, then you need deployment.
+ * Deployment provides versioning and rollbacks functionality
+ * When you deploy containerized workload on Google Kubernetes Engine, you work directly with deployment which allows you to push new version of container.
+This is versioning support that deployment support

+### Services
+ * To expose your containerized app to external or to  load balancer to distribute traffic.
+Service connect them to backend pods.
+It is service object responsibilty to ensure FE IP address exposed to client are unchanged and only BE changed if pods are down or traffic changed

+###

 </details>

 <details>